Zantac Cancer Lawsuits & Settlements

 - All medical expenses due to injuries from using Zantac;

 - Rehabilitative services;

 - Loss of earning capacity;

 - Loss of enjoyment of life; and

 Get a Free Zantac (Ranitidine) Case Review

 If you suspect that you have been harmed by taking Zantac or its generic form, ranitidine, we invite you to contact us today for a Free Case Review.
-West Law Firm represent clients nationwide who have been injured by potentially dangerous drugs like Zantac.
+West Law Firm represent clients in West Virginia and nationwide who have been injured by potentially dangerous drugs like Zantac.

 We will represent you on a contingency basis, which means that you will not pay any legal fees unless and until we obtain financial damages for you.
 Call us today to schedule a free case evaluation.
 We can be reached at 1-877-943-WEST (9378), or you can fill out our online contact form.